jguerra7/C_Programming/03_Structured_Program_Development_in_C/01_Decision_Structure/01_Instructor_led_demos_1.md

 # if...else Statement
-In this tutorial, you will learn about if statement (including if...else and nested if..else) in C programming with the help of examples.
+In this section, you will learn about if statement (including if...else and nested if..else) in C programming with the help of examples.

 ## C if Statement
 The syntax of the if statement in C programming is: